ALICE VACHSS

 Minnesota Coalition Against Sexual Assault

-Mississippi Com. for Prevention of Child Abuse
+Mississippi Committee for Prevention of Child Abuse

 Mount Sinai Services/City Hospital at Elmhurst